 AlloyDB shares the same concepts of roles, users, and groups as PostgreSQL.
 For a brief explanation, see the following descriptions:

-Role: Top-level designation that describes both database users and groups of database users across a cluster.
+Role: the top-level designation that describes both database users and groups of database users across a cluster.
 Roles provide, and restrict, access to database objects, such as tables and functions.

 LOGIN

 attribute.
-Users can authenticate and sign into AlloyDB database clusters.Group: Role that is granted to one or more users.
+Users can authenticate and sign into AlloyDB database clusters.Group: the role that's granted to one or more users.
 The purpose of groups is to control the privileges that many users have as a whole.

 How database authentication works